 Data systems and processes should be built for speed and action, enabling you to make sense of the data signals and generate actionable insights.
 Your aim should narrow the gap between gathering relevant data and generating insights.

-The noise across digital channels grows louder, so the challenge is finding relevant data signals.
+The noise across digital channels grows louder, so finding relevant data signals is the challenge.
 The ultimate goal is to turn this data into insights that will help improve customer experience through personalization.
 According to research by McKinsey, 71% of consumers now expect organizations to provide customized interactions, and 76% get discouraged when this doesn’t happen.

 Still, high-velocity data marketing remains largely out of reach for many CMOs.
 According to the CMO Council report, the top two data capabilities still out of reach for marketers are real-time availability of insights (42%) and predictive analysis (40%).
 As a result, CMOs still struggle with the time needed to extract relevant data, generate actionable insights from the signals, and make the insights available to marketers, all to create a meaningful experience for a customer.